parsleyhealth/recruiting/systems-design/README.md

   their appointment.

-- A patient should receive automatically escalated reminder messages depending on their failure to view previous reminders.
+- A patient should receive automatically escalated reminder messages depending on their failure to view and confirm previous reminders.

 - A patient should receive automated follow up messages at different intervals depending upon the nature of the visit, inferred from the well-structured